Skip to main content

 Entry requirements for Sustainable Digitalisation

-To be eligible for the master's programme in Sustainable Digitalisation, you must meet the listed admission requirements and submit the documents required in your application.
-We will assess your application according to the selection criteria set for the programme.
+To be admitted to the master's programme in Sustainable Digitalisation, you must meet the admission requirements, submit all application documents and pass the selection.
 The same process applies to students with a bachelor's degree from a Swedish university.

 Admission requirements